I was born in Nagano, Japan. I moved to America when I was 2, where I received a BA from Connecticut College before returning to Japan.

-Omiyage, or in simpler terms, 'gifts,' are used like social currency in Japan.
-Any office worker or teacher will come back with at least a biscuit for each of their co-workers when they return from a trip from outside of their general area, and ESPECIALLY when returning to work from abroad.
+Omiyage, or in simpler terms, gifts, are used as social currency in Japan.
+Any office worker or teacher will come back with at least a biscuit for each of their co-workers when they return from a trip from outside of their general area, especially when returning from abroad.

 Here's where this guide applies to you, the presumably non-Japanese person who wants to know what to get their gracious hosts in Japan.
 Because you'll be going to Japan from someplace really cool and foreign, your hosts will be curious about all sorts of aspects of your different life.
 Therefore, choosing the perfect omiyage will satisfy your desire to be mannered and your host's curiosity over what you're all about.

 Here are some of the best things you can bring your host: